jnozzi/cocoadev.com/SiteContent/General/OpeningAFile.markdown

-I have an application (not document-based) which allows you to open a certain file type in it, but when I drag the file into the app's icon, it logs <code>''''' +[Controller readableTypes]: selector not recognized</code>, even though everything works fine.
+I have an application (not document-based) which allows you to open a certain file type in it, but when I drag the file into the app's icon, it logs     *** +[Controller readableTypes]: selector not recognized, even though everything works fine.
 Should I igonore this, or is there something I'm missing?

-See [[DebuggingTechniques]], particularly the section on debugging uncaught exceptions.
+See General/DebuggingTechniques, particularly the section on debugging uncaught exceptions.

 ----